The Forgotten History of the Jewish, Anti-Zionist Left

 Sarah: You wrote in your recent journal article, "Perhaps the single most pervasive narrative about Zionism, even among scholars and writers who acknowledge its marginal status before the war, is that the Holocaust changed Jewish opinioin and convinced Jews of its necessity."
 You identify some major holes in this narrative.
 Can you explain what they are?

-However, one things I found most surprising going through the Jewish left press in the 1940s—publications of the Trotskyist Socialist Workers Party, the Communist Party, even writings by Hannah Arendt—is that even after the scope of the Holocaust was widely understood, their official position was still anti-Zionist.
-While they may have called for Jews to be allowed to resettle in the lands from which they were expelled or massacred, with full rights and and full citizenship, or be allowed to immigrate to the United States, even to be allowed to emigrate to Palestine if there was no where else to go (as was often the case), they were still wholly against Partition and the establishment of a Jewish-only state.
+However, one thing I found most surprising going through the Jewish left press in the 1940s—publications of the Trotskyist Socialist Workers Party, the Communist Party, and writings by Hannah Arendt—is that even after the scope of the Holocaust was widely understood, their official position was still anti-Zionist.
+They may have called for Jews to be allowed to resettle in the lands from which they were expelled or massacred, with full rights and full citizenship, be allowed to immigrate to the United States, or even be allowed to emigrate to Palestine if there was nowhere else to go (as was often the case).
+But they were still wholly against partition and the establishment of a Jewish-only state.

 You have to understand, for a lot of Jewish communists and even socialists, the Soviet Union was the promised land—not Zionism.
 This was the place where they had, according to the propaganda, eradicated antisemisitm.
 The Russian Empire was the most antisemitic place throughout the late 19th and early 20th century, before the rise of Nazism.
-Many of the Jewish communist party members were from Eastern Europe or their families were and had very vivid memories of Russia as the crucible of antisemitism.
+Many of the Jewish Communist Party members were from Eastern Europe, or their families were, and they had very vivid memories of Russia as the crucible of antisemitism.
 For them, the Russian Revolution was a rupture in history, a chance to start over.
-And of course this is after World War II, when the Soviet Union had just defeated the Nazis.
+And, of course, this is after World War II, when the Soviet Union had just defeated the Nazis.
 For the Soviet Union to embrace Zionism really sent a shockwave through the left-wing Jewish world.
-And of course, the Soviet Union changed its policy a decade or so later, openly embracing anti-Zionism by the 1960s, but for this brief pivotal moment the Soviet Union firmly came down in favor of partition, and that seems to be what really changed the Jewish left.
+The Soviet Union changed its policy a decade or so later, openly embracing anti-Zionism by the 1960s.
+But for this brief pivotal moment, the Soviet Union firmly came down in favor of partition, and that seems to be what really changed the Jewish left.

 Sarah: That's a good segue to some questions I wanted to ask you about the relevance of anti-Zionist history to the present day.
-For a lot of people, Israel’s plan to annex huge amounts of Palestinian land in the West Bank, while delayed, is still laying bare the violence of the Zionist project, of establishing Jewish rule over a Palestinian population.
-And we are seeing some prominent liberal Zionists like Peter Beinart publicly proclaim that the two-state solution is dead and he now supports one state based on equal rights.
+For a lot of people, Israel’s plan to annex huge amounts of Palestinian land in the West Bank, while delayed, is still laying bare the violence of the Zionist project of establishing Jewish rule over a Palestinian population.
+And we are seeing some prominent liberal Zionists like Peter Beinart publicly proclaim that the two-state solution is dead and one state based on equal rights is the best path.
 Do you see now as an important moment to connect with the history of Jewish anti-Zionism?
 Do you see openings or possibilities for changing people's minds?

-The history of the old Jewish left and the new Jewish left of the 1960s show us this isn’t new.
+The history of the old Jewish left and the new Jewish left of the 1960s shows us this isn’t new.
 Any liberation struggle is going to come from the oppressed themselves, so the Palestinian liberation movement is going to set its terms for struggles.
-But for Jews in the United States who are trying to think about their relationship not only to Palestine, but also their own place in the world as an historically persecuted ethno-cultural diasporic minority, we have to think of whose side we are on, with what global forces with which we want to align.
+But for Jews in the United States who are trying to think about their relationship, not only to Palestine, but also their own place in the world as an historically persecuted ethno-cultural diasporic minority, we have to think of whose side we are on, and which global forces we want to align with.
 If we do not want to side with the executioners of the far-right, with colonialism and with racism, there is a Jewish cultural resource for us to draw on—a political resource to draw on.
-This history of the anti-Zionist Jewish left demonstrates an important historical role in a diaspora has been, among others, in solidarity with other oppressed people.
+This history of the anti-Zionist Jewish left demonstrates that an important historical role in a diaspora has been solidarity with other oppressed people.
 That’s the place from which we’ve gathered the most strength historically.
-So I look at this as not as saying, “We're not going to reproduce the Communist Party of the 1930s and 1940s.”
+So I look at this not as saying, “We're not going to reproduce the Communist Party of the 1930s and 1940s.”
 We’re saying, “We’ll produce something new, but the past can be a cultural resource that we can use today.”

 Sarah: Who or what is responsible for the erasure of this history of Jewish, left anti-Zionism?

-With the execution of the Rosenbergs, the Red Scare of the late 1940s and '50s, with the virtual banning of the Communist Party, which had been throughout the 1930s and 1940s half Jewish, I think for much of the Jewish establishment, aligning themselves with American imperialism was a way for Jews to normalize their presence in the United States.
-And, hopefully, that moment has to some degree passed.
-We can see the emptiness and barrenness of aligning ourselves with an American Imperial projects, with people like Bari Weiss and Jared Kushner.
+With the execution of the Rosenbergs, the Red Scare of the late 1940s and '50s, and the virtual banning of the Communist Party, which had been throughout the 1930s and '40s half Jewish, for much of the Jewish establishment, aligning themselves with American imperialism was a way for Jews to normalize their presence in the United States.
+And hopefully that moment has to some degree passed.
+We can see the emptiness and barrenness of aligning ourselves with an American imperial project, with people like Bari Weiss and Jared Kushner.
 Why would someone like Bari Weiss, who describes herself as liberal, want to align herself with the most reactionary forces in American life?

 It’s a bloody matrix of assimilation and whiteness that emerged out of the Cold War suburbanization of the 1950s.
 Israel was part of that devil’s bargain.
-Yes, you can become real Americans, finally, you can go to good U.S. universities, you can join the suburbs, enter into the mainstream of American life, as long as you do this one little things for us, which is back the American Empire.
-Hopefully, with the emergence of new grassroots organizations in the United States, Jewish and non-Jews who are questioning the U.S. role supporting Zionism, this calculus can begin to change.
-With the rise of Jewish Voice for Peace, IfNotNow, Jews for Racial and Economic Justice, the Democratic Socialists of America, the Movement for Black Lives, all taking a serious stance against U.S. support for Zionism, the common sense in the Jewish community has begun to move in a different direction, particularly among the younger generation.
+Yes, you can become real Americans: You can go to good U.S. universities, you can join the suburbs, enter into the mainstream of American life, as long as you do this one little thing for us, which is back the American Empire.
+Hopefully, with the emergence of new grassroots organizations in the United States, among Jews and non-Jews who are questioning the U.S. role supporting Zionism, this calculus can begin to change.
+With the rise of Jewish Voice for Peace, IfNotNow, the Democratic Socialists of America and the Movement for Black Lives all taking a serious stance against U.S. support for Zionism, the common sense in the Jewish community has begun to move in a different direction, particularly among the younger generation.
 The battle is very far from over, but it makes me just a little optimistic about the future.

 Read more http://inthesetimes.com/article/22659/jewish-anti-zionism-israel-palestine-colonialism-annexation-apartheid/